Current master students

 Sander van Tol teaches the elective Treasury Management and International Finance.

-Armin Schwienbacher is a professor of finance, and a guest faculty member at RSM teaching the theory and practice of the financing of entrepreneurial firms – including crowdfunding.
+Armin Schwienbacher is Professor of Finance at Skema Business School in France, and a guest faculty member at RSM, where he teaches theory and practice of financing of entrepreneurial firms – including crowdfunding.
 He has presented his research at many universities, international conferences and financial institutions including the European Commission, the European Central Bank and the OECD.
-He previously worked at the Louvain School of Management, Université catholique de Louvain, Universiteit van Amsterdam, Duisenberg School of Finance and the Haas School of Business, UC Berkeley.
-He has recently completed a sabbatical as visiting professor at Schulich School of Business, York University in Canada.
+He previously worked at the Louvain School of Management, Université Catholique de Louvain, Universiteit van Amsterdam, Duisenberg School of Finance and the Haas School of Business, UC Berkeley.
+He recently completed a sabbatical as visiting professor at Schulich School of Business, York University in Canada.
 He earned his PhD in 2003 at the University of Namur in Belgium.

 Armin Schwienbacher teaches the elective Entrepreneurial Finance.